-In 2019, all 50 states have allow no-fault grounds for divorce.
+As of 2019, all 50 states have allowed no-fault grounds for divorce.
 However, there are just 17 states that are known as "true" no-fault states.
-This means that there is no option to cast blame and couples can only file on no-fault grounds.
-These states are as follows:
+This means that there is no option to cast blame, and couples can only file on no-fault grounds.

 - Washington, D.C. also has true no-fault divorce laws.

 In the remaining states, a divorce can occur on no-fault grounds.
 However, these states also allow couples to cast blame through traditional fault grounds.
 Some states also require the couple to live apart for a certain length of time before officially filing for divorce.
-For example, Kentucky's requirements are two months, while Hawaii requires couples to be separated for at least 2 years.
+For example, Kentucky's requirements are two months, while Hawaii requires couples to be separated for at least two years.